TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 \subsubsection{Digital Forest Inventory for Localization}

-TreeLoc++ operates in two distinct inventory modes: local and global.
-As illustrated in the upper part of \figref{fig:payload}, the local inventory mode aggregates payloads within a temporal window $\mathcal{W}_t$ to support incremental tasks such as SLAM loop closure or multi-robot localization.
-Conversely, the global mode merges all mission payloads into a single window $\mathcal{W}_{\mathrm{global}}$, where trees are extracted once over the entire dataset as shown in the lower part of \figref{fig:payload}.
+TreeLoc++ operates in two inventory modes: local and global.
+As illustrated in the upper part of \figref{fig:payload}, the local mode aggregates payloads within a temporal window $\mathcal{W}_t$ to support incremental tasks such as SLAM loop closure or multi-robot localization. {By sliding this temporal window along the trajectory, a total of $m$ local inventories are generated.} Conversely, the global mode merges all mission payloads into a single window $\mathcal{W}_{\mathrm{global}}$, where trees are extracted once over the entire dataset.
 For localization, the global inventory is queried at selected poses, such as trajectory points or spatially sampled locations, to extract nearby trees within a fixed radius.
-Whether derived from local windows or queried from the global mode, the resulting forest inventory is always transformed into the local coordinate frame of the corresponding pose to ensure consistent descriptor generation.
+Whether derived from local windows or queried from the global mode, the resulting inventory is transformed into the local coordinate frame of the corresponding pose to ensure consistent descriptor generation.
 This design enables the reuse of globally consistent tree data for large-scale, multi-session registration and long-term mapping applications.